AshitMilne/Planet-III/Semper Idem/Vault/Tagged Essays/Lexica.md

 ------

 ## S

+**Salary**
+Compensation for the labour of those capable of taking and executing instructions from a superior in a hierarchical structure.
+A boy becomes man by becoming worth his salt when he understand clear distinctions at work between right and wrong.
+Derived from the Latin Salarium (salt) paid as wage to Rome's soldiers.

 **Self-Sovereignty**
 Autonomy over one’s own decisions, life, and outcomes; moral and practical independence requiring a radical assumption of responsibility and personal accountability for well-being and persistence necessitating self-awareness and purpose.